 - In a similar manner, Dash does NOT like being called a morsel.
 Velociripper calls him that when he's trying to devour him.
 And gets roasted.

 - Violet gets one in Episode 4, on a meta level no less.
-She becomes fiercely protective of the remnants of the plot and all the characters participating, and when the Big Bad attempts to take over the story and kill everyone on board, she slowly and brutally breaks him and eventually brutally kills him onscreen to make sure it survives.
+Let this much be known, do NOT attempt to take over the story and kill everyone on board, or she will slowly and brutally break you and eventually brutally kill you onscreen.

 - Beware the Nice Ones: We ARE dealing with superheroes here...